 Here at Wix, we believe inclusivity on the web is an essential part of website design—not only during Pride Month, but every day.

-By creating a website that’s LGBTQ+ friendly, you can make browsing experiences more inclusive and welcoming for different communities.
-To help you get started, here are some tips on how to make an LGBTQ+ friendly site that will embrace the diversity of the Pride community that will elevate your online presence.
+By planning how to make a website that’s LGBTQ+ friendly, you can make browsing experiences more inclusive and welcoming for different communities.
+To help you get started, here are some tips on how to make an LGBTQ+ friendly site that will embrace the diversity of the Pride community and that will elevate your online presence.

 Notes from Wix Rainbow: Why does designing an LGBTQ+ friendly website matter?